this-post/Wireless-Doorbell/README.md

 # Wireless-Doorbell

-### Utilizing Raspberry PI 3 to capturing and transmitting 433 MHz RF signal into Advante wireless dooebell
+### Utilizing Raspberry PI 3 to capturing and transmitting 433 MHz RF signal into Advante wireless doorbell